Master Boxing – Left Hook

-Although you’ll start off learning only one type of left hook (most likely the short-range, power hook), there’s actually several different types that you should add to your repertoire in time.
+Although you’ll start off learning only one type of left hook (most likely the short-range, power hook), there are actually several different types that you should add to your repertoire in time.

-Power Left Hook – As mentioned above, the power left hook involves transferring your weight to the back foot.
-It works best fighting in close quarters as it’s difficult to maintain range when you’re leaning backwards.
+As mentioned above, the power left hook involves transferring your weight to the back foot.
+It works best fighting in close quarters as it’s difficult to maintain range when you’re leaning backward.

 Being so close to your opponent, the left hook has little distance to build power, so the strength of the punch comes from the torque generated when you rotate your hips and shoulders.

-However, like the long-range uppercut, it’ great for surprising your opponent and working angles from a distance.
-Your arm should only be slightly bent so you connect from long range.
+However, like the long-range uppercut, it’s great for surprising your opponent and working angles from a distance.
+Your arm should only be slightly bent so you connect from a long range.

-Shovel Hook – This hook gets its name as the motion mimics shovelling.
+This hook gets its name as the motion mimics shoveling.
 It’s also known as a digging left hook and a hookercut.